Not-Crazy010/Not-Crazy010.github.io/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source feel free to use